teokem/guides/setup-macos.md

 ## Cloud storage and backup:

 Box is a service very similar to DropBox for online storage.
-All LU employees have by default 20 GB of free storage on Box and the service is security approved by the university (_Dropbox is not_).
+By default LU employees have 20 GB of free storage and the service is security approved by the university (_Dropbox is not_).
 If you need to expand the disk space, simply call LDC service desk (phone 29000) and give them your LUCAT id and the space you need.
-For laptops, it makes no sense to expand the capacity with more than the laptop disk, i.e. typically 128 or 256 GB.
+For laptops, it makes no sense to expand the capacity with more than the laptop disk size, i.e. typically 128 or 256 GB.

 To get started with Box: